-Our transcriptional profiling of Setdb1^{Mb1} pro-B cells did not reveal dysregulation of important B cell related transcription factors which could have explained a developmental block.
-Another explanation for impaired B cell development could be that pro-B cells die from apoptosis.
-To test if apoptosis is elevated in Setdb1^{Mb1} pro-B cells we performed Annexin V staining on control and Setdb1^{Mb1} bone marrow cells.
-In control mice around 30% of pro-B cells enter apoptosis, likely due to non-productive VDJ recombination.
-Interestingly, apoptosis rate was strongly increased in Setdb1^{Mb1} pro-B cells (Figure 6A).
+Our transcriptional profiling of Setdb1^{Mb1} pro-B cells did not reveal dysregulation of important B cell-related transcription factors, which could have explained a developmental block.
+Another possible explanation for impaired B cell development is that pro-B cells die from apoptosis.
+To test if apoptosis is elevated in Setdb1^{Mb1} pro-B cells we performed annexin V (annexin A5) staining on control and Setdb1^{Mb1} bone marrow cells.
+In control mice, ~30% of pro-B cells enter apoptosis, which is likely to be due to non-productive VDJ recombination.
+Interestingly, the apoptosis rate was strongly increased in Setdb1^{Mb1} pro-B cells (Fig. 6A).

-If enhanced apoptosis of pro-B cells is a major reason why B cell development is blocked in Setdb1^{Mb1} mice we would predict that introducing a pro-survival protein may compensate for Setdb1 deficiency in B cell development.
-To test this hypothesis we introduced an allele that over-expresses anti-apoptotic Bcl2 in all hematopoietic cells (Vav-Bcl2 (Egle et al., 2004)) into Setdb1^{Mb1} mice.
-Apoptosis in both Bcl2 and Setdb1^{Mb1}; Bcl2 pro-B cells was comparably low (Figure 6B).
+If enhanced apoptosis of pro-B cells is a major reason why B cell development is blocked in Setdb1^{Mb1} mice then we would predict that introducing a pro-survival protein might compensate for Setdb1 deficiency in B cell development.
+To test this hypothesis we introduced an allele that overexpresses anti-apoptotic Bcl2 in all hematopoietic cells [Vav-Bcl2 (Egle et al., 2004)] into Setdb1^{Mb1} (Setdb1^{Mb1}; Bcl2) or control (Bcl2) mice.
+Apoptosis in both Bcl2 and Setdb1^{Mb1}; Bcl2 pro-B cells was comparably low (Fig. 6B).
 We then examined B cell development in the bone marrow of Setdb1^{Mb1}; Bcl2 mice.
-Compared to Setdb1^{Mb1} (Figure 1F,G) there was an increase in percentages of pre-B, immature B and mature B cells in Setdb1^{Mb1}; Bcl2 mice (Supplementary Figure 7).
-Significant numbers of Setdb1-deficient mature B cells could be observed in the spleen of Setdb1^{Mb1}; Bcl2 mice (Figure 6C-E), which were virtually absent in Setdb1^{Mb1} mice (Figure 1D,E).
-These results were further supported by in vitro differentiation experiments with lineage-depleted bone marrow cells from Bcl2 and Setdb1^{Mb1}; Bcl2 mice which showed almost comparable growth of pre-B cell colonies (Figure 6F).
-An important process during pro-B cell development is V-DJ recombination of the Igh locus to produce a functional pre-B cell receptor.
-Consistent with the block in pro-B to pre-B transition in Setdb1^{Mb1} mice, we detected lower efficiency of V-DJ rearrangement (Supplementary Figure 8).
-In contrast, V-DJ recombination was unaffected in Setdb1^{Mb1}; Bcl2 pro-B cells (Supplementary Figure 8).
-Thus, our data demonstrate that counteracting apoptosis can partially rescue the developmental phenotype of Setdb1^{Mb1} mice.
+Compared with Setdb1^{Mb1} (Fig. 1F,G) there was an increase in the percentages of pre-B, immature B and mature B cells in the Setdb1^{Mb1}; Bcl2 mice (Fig. 6C-E), which were virtually absent in Setdb1^{Mb1}; Bcl2 mice (Fig. 1D,E).
+These results were further

+0.1 Setdb1 - Input (RPKM)